HenryJamesGreen/henrys-professional-readme-generator/generated-readmes/Test.md

 - [Questions](#Questions)

 ## Installation
-Perform the test
+None Applicable

 ## Usage
-Testing 1, 2, 3..
+N/A

 ## License
-None
+Apache

 ## Contributing
-do the testey westey
+There are none right now.

 ## Tests
-test test test
+To test, make the test and test away!

 ## Questions

 GitHub profile - https://github.com/HenryJamesGreen

-For more information/to ask questions, feel free to contact via email, at henryjamesgreen@hjghjg.com.
+For more information/to ask questions, feel free to contact via email, at henryjamesgreen92@gmail.com.
 Thank you.